St. Luke and St. Philip’s Primary School A Church of England Academy

 Making an application

-The Supplementary Information Form is available from the school or you can download it at the top of this page
+The Supplementary Information Form is available from the school or you can download it at the bottom of this page

-Arrangements for admission have been agreed following consultation between the governing body, the Diocesan Board of Education, Local Authorities and other admissions authorities in the area.
+Arrangements for admission have been agreed following consultation between the governing committee, the Diocesan Board of Education, Local Authorities and other admissions authorities in the area.

 The number of places available for admission to the Reception class in the year 2023 will be a maximum of 30.

-The governing body will not place any restrictions on admissions to the reception class unless the number of children for whom admission is sought exceeds their admission number.
+The governing committee will not place any restrictions on admissions to the reception class unless the number of children for whom admission is sought exceeds their admission number.
 By law, no infant class may contain more than thirty children.
-The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
-In the event that there are more applicants than places, after admitting all children with a statement of educational need, educational. health or care plans naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.
+The Governing Committee operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
+In the event that there are more applicants than places, after admitting all children with a statement of educational need, or education health and care plans naming the school, the governing committee will allocate places using the criteria below, which are listed in order of priority.

 1. (a) Looked after children and previously looked after children.
 This includes any “looked after child” and any child who was previously looked after but immediately after being looked after was adopted or became subject to a, residence/child arrangements order or special guardianship order.